Carlos Santana Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals rank 12th in baseball in home runs given up (27 total, 1.1 per game).
+- Nationals pitchers combine to allow 31 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Corbin (1-3) takes the mound for the Nationals in his sixth start of the season.
-He's put together a 5.88 ERA in 26 2/3 innings pitched, with 19 strikeouts.
+- Gray (1-4) takes the mound for the Nationals in his sixth start of the season.
+He has a 2.93 ERA in 27 2/3 innings pitched, with 25 strikeouts.

-- The left-hander last pitched on Sunday against the Minnesota Twins, when he threw six innings, allowing three earned runs while giving up seven hits.
+- In his last outing on Tuesday against the New York Mets, the righty went six scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.